-Our paper extends a literature on estimating the impacts of market access to highlight the quantitative importance of market distortions (Redding and Venables, 2004; Hanson, 2005; Redding and Sturm, 2007; Head and Mayer, 2011; Duranton, Morrow and Turner, 2014; Donaldson and Hornbeck, 2016; Yang, 2018; Jaworski and Kitchens, 2019; Heblich, Redding and Sturm, 2020; Balboni, 2021).
+Our paper includes market distortions to extend a literature on estimating the impacts of market access (Redding and Venables, 2004; Hanson, 2005; Redding and Sturm, 2007; Head and Mayer, 2011; Duranton, Morrow and Turner, 2014; Donaldson and Hornbeck, 2016; Yang, 2018; Jaworski and Kitchens, 2019; Heblich, Redding and Sturm, 2020; Balboni, 2021).
 We find that input distortions create a quantitatively important additional channel through which increases in market access can generate economic gains (or losses, in principle).
-In doing so, our work relates to a literature that considers how the efficiency of resource allocation is affected by policies such as trade liberalization, financial regulations, and taxes (Khandelwal, Schott and Wei, 2013; Święcki, 2017; Singer, 2019; Tombe and Zhu, 2019; Bai, Jin and Lu, 2020; Berthou et al., 2020).
-In contrast to previous work on resource misallocation, which generally holds aggregate inputs fixed and considers the gains or losses from their reallocation (Asturias, García-Santana and Ramos, 2019; Firth, 2019; Zárate, 2021), an important feature of our analysis is how the railroads encouraged growth in aggregate inputs in the economy.
+In doing so, our work relates to a literature that considers how the efficiency of resource allocation is affected by policies such as trade liberalization, financial regulations, and taxes (Khandelwal, Schott and Wei, 2013; Święcki, 2017; Singer, 2019; Tombe and Zhu, 2019; Bai, Jin and Lu, 2023; Berthou et al., 2020; Caliendo et al., 2023).
+In contrast to previous work on resource misallocation, which generally holds aggregate inputs fixed and considers the gains or losses from their reallocation (Asturias, García-Santana and Ramos, 2019; Firth, 2019; Zárate, 2022), an important feature of our analysis is how the railroads encouraged growth in aggregate inputs in the economy.
 By bringing this research on resource misallocation into a model of economic geography, we can explore both (1) the spatial allocation of economic activity and (2) how production expanded to use additional workers and new resources.

-Our paper draws on a large literature that highlights the presence of resource misallocation in generating income differences across countries (Restuccia and Rogerson, 2008; Hsieh and Klenow, 2009; Midrigan and Xu, 2014; Baqaee and Farhi, 2019a; Liu, 2019).
-We focus on the growth opportunities created by the variety of market distortions that can drive a wedge between firms' value marginal product and their marginal cost.
-Roughly one-fifth of the railroads' impact on aggregate productivity came from shifting resources across counties with heterogeneous distortions.
-The remaining impact on aggregate productivity came from the railroads increasing aggregate inputs in the US economy when, on average, all counties used inputs below their efficient levels.
+Our paper complements a literature that highlights the presence of resource misallocation in generating income differences (Restuccia and Rogerson, 2008; Hsieh and Klenow, 2009; Midrigan and Xu, 2014; Baqaee and Farhi, 2019a; Liu, 2019).
+We focus on the growth opportunities created by a variety of market distortions, rather than gains from reducing distortions themselves.
 We draw on a framework that allows for changes in aggregate productivity from increased input-use without changes to the production technology itself or changes in input distortions (Hulten, 1978; Petrin and Levinsohn, 2012; Baqaee and Farhi, 2020).